mgsloan/mgsloan-site/posts/suspending-laptops/post.md

 ## Zip ties around hinges

-A rather nice way to add attachment loops to a laptop is threaded between the screen and body, around the hinges, like this:
+A rather nice way to add attachment loops to a laptop is to thread [releasable zip ties][] between the screen and body, around the hinges, like this:

 ![photo of zip ties and tie-downs close up ](./images/zip-tie-suspension.jpg)